 - Preparation for the service project

-Experienced GVI staff introduce students to local cultures and environments, enabling supported cultural immersion and the fostering of global citizenship and intercultural understanding.
-Staff will guide the students through the learning process, including presentations, weekly written assignments, frequent discussions, and daily reflection time.
+Experienced GVI staff introduce ACE participants to local cultures and environments, enabling supported cultural immersion and the fostering of global citizenship and intercultural understanding.
+Staff will guide the ACE participants through the learning process, including presentations, weekly written assignments, frequent discussions, and daily reflection time.

 Reflection topics may include: